LIS Medical and Healthcare

 How to Use Laboratory Information Systems in Medical Settings

-LIS medical plays an essential role as it helps collect and organize data relating to patients.
+The LIS plays an essential role as it helps collect and organize data relating to patients.
 This lab management software collects data from different medical equipment such as Magnetic Resonance Imaging (MRI) machines, CT scans, and other laboratory instruments and analyzers.

-Hospitals, clinics, and research institutions appreciate the role of LIS in health care because it efficiently manages the testing process while ensuring that every step complies with regulatory requirements.
+Hospitals, clinics, and research institutions appreciate the role of the LIS in healthcare because it efficiently manages the testing process while ensuring that every step complies with regulatory requirements.

-LIS medical ensures data goes directly to the patient information database.
+The LIS ensures data goes directly to the patient information database.
 Sometimes the information is held in the terminal server.
 Users can extract this information from the patient information database and display them in charts or as individual results.

 Clinical Information applications access data from the Patient Information Database in the LIS and present this information to users as individual results or as charts.